Pragya2019/Xylella_MLST_ONT/README.md

 - B. **BLASTn to identify the most adundant alleles of MLST genes**
 - C. NGSpeciesID is used for making consensus sequences for each gene.
 Concatenate all sequences to make a one fasta file with seven genes and this fasta file is used as an input for mlst to determine sequence typing.

-Note:Only use NGSpeciesID if sequence data was generated using kit 12/14 chemistry and basecalled using the super high accuracy (SUP) model, otherwise stringMLST and blastn will provide inconsistent results.
+Note:Only use NGSpeciesID if sequence data was generated using kit 12/14 chemistry and basecalled using the super high accuracy (SUP) model, otherwise mslt will provide inconsistent results.

 ## Before doing analysis make sure basecalling must be done using the super high accuracy (SUP) model.
 Nanopore community has software that are frequently upgraded so use the most recent version.